visgl/luma.gl/docs/README.md

 luma.gl is the natural choice if you are working with any of the WebGL-based frameworks in the vis.gl suite (deck.gl, kepler.gl etc).

-If not, and you are considering what WebGL framework to use in an independent projects, then as a first step towards a decision we recommend that you take a look at the things that have been built on luma.gl (e.g. vis.gl), make sure the luma.gl design philosophy resonates with you, and finally, review the luma.gl roadmap.
+If not, and you are considering what WebGL framework to use in an independent project, then as a first step towards a decision we recommend that you take a look at the things that have been built on luma.gl (e.g. vis.gl), make sure the luma.gl design philosophy resonates with you, and finally, review the luma.gl roadmap to see that the library is heading in a direction that is meaningful to you.

-We think that luma.gl is great if:
+We think that luma.gl could be a great choice if:

-* you want to work with (and perhaps learn) the WebGL2 API.
+* you want to work with, learn, and leverage the power of the WebGL2 API.
-* you want full control by working directly with WebGL.
+* you want "more control" by having the option of working close to WebGL.
-* you plan to do a lot of shader coding and you are focusing on rendering large data sets with "insane" performance.
+* you want to do shader coding
+* you are focusing on rendering large data sets with high performance.

-We think that luma.gl is currently not the strongest choice if:
+We feel that luma.gl is currently not the strongest choice if:

+* You wish to avoid learning anything about WebGL, working exclusively with higher abstractions.
-* You need to load models from various formats
+* You need to load 3D models from various formats.
-* You need traditional game engine support for scenegraphs, materials, lighting, effects
+* You need traditional game engine support for scenegraphs, complex materials, advanced lighting options, etc.

-If you are considering luma.gl because you are interested in WebGL2, it is worth noting that traditional WebGL frameworks seems slow to upgrade to WebGL2, either because of historical inertia (e.g. existing APIs do not provide an obvious upgrade path) or for philosophical reasons (e.g. maintainers feel that WebGL2 is not worthwhile for their use cases).
+If you are considering luma.gl because you are interested in using WebGL2 and you are looking for options, it is worth noting that some of the more mature WebGL frameworks have been rather slow to upgrade to WebGL2, either because of historical reasons (e.g. existing higher-level APIs do not provide an obvious upgrade path) or for philosophical reasons (e.g. maintainers feel that WebGL2 is not worthwhile for their particular use cases).

 If you are interested in using luma.gl with a higher abstraction level API, or just see what can be achieved with luma.gl, take a look at deck.gl and kepler.gl.